sap-linuxlab/community.sap_infrastructure/roles/sap_vm_provision/PLATFORM_GUIDANCE.md

     - `private_key`: Use the private ssh key at the location defined by `sap_vm_provision_ssh_host_private_key_file_path`.
     - `private_key_data`: use the private ssh key provided in `sap_vm_provision_ssh_host_private_key_data` and write it to the location defined in `sap_vm_provision_ssh_host_private_key_file_path`.

-- Optional: Execution host with access to OpenShift cluster.
+- Optional: Ansible Control Node host with access to OpenShift cluster.

 - Native Kubernetes with KubeVirt has not been tested.